REWE Group

-The REWE Group is a German diversified retail and tourism co-operative group based in Cologne, Germany.
-The name REWE comes from "Revisionsverband der Westkauf-Genossenschaften", meaning "Western Buying Co-operatives Auditing Association".
+The REWE Group is a German diversified retail and tourism co-operative group based in Cologne.
+The name REWE comes from "Revisionsverband der Westkauf-Genossenschaften", meaning "western buying co-operatives auditing association".

 History

 REWE-Zentralfinanz eG forms the parent company of the co-operative, whilst the operational business is controlled by the subsidiary entitled REWE-Zentral AG.
 The international business is bundled under the umbrella of Rewe International.

 The basis of the co-operative trade group consists of a network of independent retailers.
 Sales lines include Billa, Penny, Rewe, Toom, DER Touristik Germany, as well as ITS Reisen and Lekkerland.

 In the 2022 financial year, the REWE Group had total external sales of €84.4 billion.
 The REWE Group is the second largest supermarket chain in Germany behind EDEKA.

 1927–1945

 In 1927, the Auditing Association of Westkauf Cooperatives, also known as Rewe, began offering purchasing services in Cologne.
 Their aim was to promote independent retailers by facilitating group purchasing at competitive rates.
 Early product offerings most frequently traded included hazelnuts, dried apricots and raisins.
 In order to gain further advantages, in the 1930s cooperatives began to influence the shop fittings and advertising of affiliated outlets, this was accompanied by the introduction of uniform lettering to the affiliated outlets in 1932.

 In 1935, several purchasing cooperatives from Central Germany merged with Rewe.
 To enable further growth, district centers were developed each of which, to this day, form the foundation of Rewe's business structure.
 Alongside this, during the 1930s, Rewe gradually began to expand outside the traditional Rhenish-Westphalian area.
 In 1940, Rewe had a membership of 8,000 people with 106 cooperatives registered.
 The Second World War had a disruptive effect on the trading group as essential goods had become scarce and many shop-owners had to go to the front for military service.
 To counter this, Rewe diversified into production.
 Subsequently, a significant part of their administration was destroyed by bombing resulting in the company being almost unable to function at the close of war.